 New things come from old things.
 Treasures begin as trash.
 The present is embedded in the past, pushes it forward into a narrated future, connects us to the narratives that came before it.
-Speech is made out of sounds, meaning out of marks–on stone, papyrus, parchment, paper, little glowing screens: words, the ultimate renewable resource, with which we make out of chaos, art out of life, and stories, stories, stories, from the trivial to the profound: internet clickbait, the epics of the Ancients.
+Speech is repurposed noise, writing is meaning made of marks–on stone, papyrus, parchment, paper, little glowing screens: words, the ultimate renewable resource, with which we make out of chaos, art out of life, and stories, stories, stories, from the trivial to the profound: internet clickbait, the epics of the Ancients.

 Auguste Rodin (1840-1917)